steven-tjg/dependency-injection-in-android-course/README.md

-# dependency-injection-in-android-course
+# Dependency Injection in Android with Dagger 2

-Tutorial application for Depenendcy Injection in Android with Dagger 2 course.
+Tutorial application for my [course about Dependency Injection in Android](https://www.udemy.com/dependency-injection-in-android-with-dagger/?couponCode=GITHUB).